 For those over sixty,

-hot nutritious lunch is served daily for a reasonable donation.
+hot nutritious lunch is served daily $3.00 for members.

 Click the Newsletter or Menu tab to see what’s cooking!

 Enthusiastic volunteers of all ages pitch in to fill many of the positions at the Center.

 We are always looking for volunteers to lead new activities!